MathiasStadler/fetch_complete_list_of_visual_studio_code_extensions_with_version/README.md

-# Get the complete list of Visual Studio Code Extensions with version
+# Fetch complete list of Visual Studio Code Extensions with version

 Rename repo name on GitHub